Tensor-Efficient High-Dimensional Q-learning: Abstract

 \section{Abstract}

-High-dimensional reinforcement learning faces challenges with complex calculations and low sample efficiency in large state-action spaces.
+High-dimensional reinforcement learning(RL) faces challenges with complex calculations and low sample efficiency in large state-action spaces.
 Q-learning algorithms struggle particularly with the curse of dimensionality, where the number of state-action pairs grows exponentially with problem size.
-While neural network-based approaches like Deep Q-Networks have shown success, recent tensor-based methods using low-rank decomposition offer more parameter-efficient alternatives.
-Building upon existing tensor-based methods, we propose Tensor-Efficient Q-Learning (TEQL), which enhances low-rank tensor decomposition via improved block coordinate descent on discretized state-action spaces, incorporating novel exploration and regularization mechanisms.
-The key innovation is an exploration strategy that combines approximation error with visit count-based upper confidence bound to prioritize actions with high uncertainty, avoiding wasteful random exploration.
-Additionally, we incorporate a frequency-based penalty term in the objective function to encourage exploration of less-visited state-action pairs and reduce overfitting to frequently visited regions.
-Empirical results on classic control tasks demonstrate that TEQL outperforms conventional matrix-based methods and deep RL approaches in both sample efficiency and total rewards, making it suitable for resource-constrained applications, such as space and healthcare where sampling costs are high.
+While neural network-based approaches like Deep Q-Networks have shown success, they do not explicitly exploit problem structure.
+Many high-dimensional control tasks exhibit low-rank structure in their value functions, and tensor-based methods using low-rank decomposition offer parameter-efficient representations.
+However, existing tensor-based Q-learning methods focus on representation fidelity without leveraging this structure for exploration.
+We propose Tensor-Efficient Q-Learning (TEQL), which represents the Q-function as a low-rank CP tensor over discretized state-action spaces and exploits the tensor structure for uncertainty-aware exploration.
+TEQL incorporates Error-Uncertainty Guided Exploration (EUGE), which combines tensor approximation error with visit counts to guide action selection, along with frequency-aware regularization to stabilize updates.
+Under matched parameter budgets, experiments on classic control tasks demonstrate that TEQL outperforms both matrix-based low-rank methods and deep RL baselines in sample efficiency, making it suitable for resource-constrained applications where sampling costs are high.

 {\it Keywords:} reinforcement learning, tensor decomposition, $Q$-learning, sample efficiency, high-dimensional

 \spacingset{1.8}